CodingMentalModels/nucleotide/README.md

 [ ] Game Over Screen
 [ ] Models loaded and displaying on screen
 [ ] 10 basic genes and 3 basic enemies
+    [ ] Status effects need to wear out at the appropriate time (e.g. block at the beginning of turn) [ ] Status effects need to stack (right now you just get multiple status effects with stacks of whatever they were added with)

 ### V2
 [ ] Bosses